Sadio ManeSenegalese Footballer

-He opened his Liverpool account in spectacular fashion with an incredible wonder goal in a 4-3 win against Arsenal at the Emirates Stadium in their opening Premier League games of the 2016-17 season.
+He opened his Liverpool account in spectacular fashion with an incredible wonder-goal in a 4-3 win against Arsenal at the Emirates Stadium in their opening Premier League game of the 2016-17 season.

 Sadio scored for the second time in a 4-1 win against Leicester City at Anfield to make a blistering stat to his Reds career,

-Mane netted twice in one of Liverpool’s most-impressive performances of the 2016-17 season in an emphatic 6-1 win against London side Watford.
+Mane netted twice in one of Liverpool FC’s most-impressive performances of the 2016-17 season in an emphatic 6-1 win against Watford.

 Mane netted in a 2-2 draw at Sunderland before he departed for the 2017 African Cup of Nations.

-Sadio’s season was cut short after a serious knee problem in Liverpool’s 3-1 win against Everton in the derby at Anfield in March.
-He got on the score sheet before he was replaced in the 56th minute.
+Sadio’s season was cut short after he suffered a serious knee problem in Liverpool FC’s 3-1 win against Everton in the derby at Anfield in March.
+He got on the score-sheet before he was replaced in the 56th minute.

 Mane scored 13 goals and made five assists in 31 games to earn a place in the PFA Premier League team of the year.

-He was also awarded Liverpool’s player of the season award following his outstanding debut campaign at Anfield.
+He was also awarded Liverpool FC’s player of the season award following his outstanding debut campaign at Anfield.

 Sadio made a brilliant start to the 2017-18 Premier League season with goals against Watford, Crystal Palace and Arsenal in their opening three top-flight fixtures.